 Because you want to play with a tracker and you’re too impatient to download a portable app and run it – introducing SonantLive, a music tracker than runs in your browser!
 Yes, it works and should give you a basic introduction to patterns, sequences, waves and of course the process behind constructing a pattern.

 It’s not necessarily as powerful as the other trackers on this list but then again it’s web-based, designed for fun and completely free.
 You can even save and load!

 There’s simply not enough space here to go into hardware chiptune, the many free samples the web has to offer or all the gorgeous VST instruments and effects that are floating around for free.
-You’re going to have to wait for next week in order to enjoy those.
+We’ve covered them elsewhere on the site.

 In the meanwhile, if you’ve got any other trackers or software you rely on for your chiptune needs then don’t hesitate to add them in the comments below.

 Image Credit: chuckchee via Shutterstock.com